The Top Moments From A Decade That Reshaped American Politics

 Major report after major report rang the alarm bells in the 2010s on the threat of climate change.
 President Obama signed the Paris climate accord, only to have the U.S. pull out of it under President Trump.

-But even the markers set in that report are not enough to stave off the most catastrophic possible outcomes for the planet, according to a 2018 United Nations' Intergovernmental Panel on Climate Change, or IPCC, report.
+But even the markers set in that agreement are not enough to stave off the most catastrophic possible outcomes for the planet, according to a 2018 United Nations' Intergovernmental Panel on Climate Change, or IPCC, report.

 There is a big generational divide on views of climate change.
 A Gallup poll last year found that 70% of people 18 to 34 worry a great deal or fair amount about climate change, while 56% of those 55 and older said they do.

-For a younger generation, this is not an existential problem; it's an urgent one, and how that will shape politics, as younger Americans gain power, will be interesting to watch.
+For a younger generation, this is not an existential problem, it's an urgent one, and how that will shape politics as younger Americans gain power will be interesting to watch.

 Same-sex marriage becomes legal